Alexyo21/Polari3DS/README.md

 # CustomLuma3DS
 *Noob-proof (N)3DS "Custom Firmware"*

+## next update
-the release build are not synced with the latest commit so if you want to see the latest changes you how to do it
+next build probably will better fix volume software control and also led capabilities in standby. and probably some form of config for update feature, i will think about it. the release build are not synced with the latest commit so if you want to see the latest changes you how to do it

 ## What is this fork